DXHeroes/knowledge-base-content/practices/automated_deployment.md

 slug: automated-deployment
 stages:
   - development
 short_description: An Automated Deployment allows an application to be deployed across various stages of the development process.
 It minimizes the need for manual intervention.
+Read more to learn how to make it a regular part of your Continuous Deployment.
 tags:
   - continuous integration
   - continuous delivery
+  - continuous deployment
   - increased cost
   - integration
   - code coverage